schneider-simon/uva-software-evolution/src/series1/readme.md

 ### Problem: Curly Brackets

 The original paper of Heitlager gives a very broad definition of "lines of code" since its supposed to be language agnostic.
-Languages like python do not use curly brackets, languages like PHP favour brackets in new lines (please see [PSR-2](http://www.php-fig.org/psr/psr-2/)) and Java users usually prefer the opening bracket in the same line as the method definition:
+Languages like python do not use curly brackets, languages like PHP favor brackets in new lines (please see [PSR-2](http://www.php-fig.org/psr/psr-2/)) and Java users usually prefer the opening bracket in the same line as the method definition:

 ```
 PHP : (4 LOC ?)